Set Windows Proxy Server system-wide

 netsh winhttp set proxy proxy.nds-edv.de:3128

-If the settings that are stored in the IE are to act on the "system" proxy, then you can import them directly (WinINET> WinHTTP).
+If the settings stored in IE should act on the system-wide proxy, you can transfer or import them directly from WinINET to WinHTTP.

 netsh winhttp import proxy source = ie